tomast1337/tomast1337/README.md

 # Hi there 👋

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and SDL2

 ## 📫 How to reach me:
 - [Linkedin](https://www.linkedin.com/in/nicolas-vycas-nery/)